Define your objective and your target

 Personalize beyond the first name

-Modern personalization goes far beyond inserting a first name in your email subject.
-Adapt your content based on industry, company size, and challenges identified during previous exchanges with each recipient.
+Real personalization isn’t about inserting a first name into the subject line.
+It’s about adapting your content to the industry, company size, and specific challenges you’ve identified for each recipient.

-Modern tools enable this personalization at scale, transforming each send into a near-individual communication.
-You can automatically adapt content based on the data stored in your database.
-“As a Marketing Director, your industry is undergoing major shifts” resonates better than a simple “Hello.”
+Modern tools make this possible at scale.
+You can adapt content automatically based on the data in your database.
+“As a Marketing Director, your industry is shifting fast” lands better than a generic “Hello.”
+Not by a little.
+By a lot.

 Avoid mistakes that undermine your campaigns

-Do not neglect pre-send testing.
-A broken link, an image that does not display, or a spelling error can ruin your message’s impact.
-Use the preview and test send functions of your email platform.
+Don’t skip pre-send testing.
+A broken link, an image that won’t load, or a typo can undo a well-written email.
+Use the preview and test-send functions your platform provides.

 Transform your emails into growth levers